 Public opinion surrounding marijuana and cannabinoids have changed remarkably over the past several decades.
-Most states now allow the use of marijuana, THC, or cannabinoid products for medicinal purposes.
+Many states now allow the use of marijuana, THC, or cannabinoid products for medicinal purposes.
 Far fewer states have legalized pot for recreational purposes, but even that would have been unthinkable even just ten or fifteen years ago.

-Many Forms of Cannabinoids
+Many forms of cannabinoids

 Today, cannabinoids can be consumed in many forms.
 It’s not just pot (or Mary Jane, or grass… look, let’s just all agree right now that marijuana has a significant number of nicknames and move on).
 These days, THC and cannabinoids are available in pill form, as topical spreads, as inhaled mists, and more.

 The forms of cannabinoids available will vary state by state–and many of those forms are still technically illegal under federal law if the THC content is over 0.3%.
 That’s why many people tend to be quite careful about cannabinoids.

 The problem is that we don’t yet know much about some of the long term side effects or complications of cannabinoid use.
 Some new research into how cannabinoids affect your hearing is a prime example.

 Research into cannabinoids and hearing

 Whatever you want to call it, cannabinoids have long been associated with helping a wide variety of medical conditions.
 Seizures, nausea, vertigo, and more seem to be helped with cannabinoids, according to anecdotally available evidence.
 So researchers decided to see if cannabinoids could help with tinnitus, too.